FREQUENTLY ASKED QUESTIONS

 Will I receive a confirmation?

-Yes, if you book a tour online or over the phone you will receive an automatic confirmation email.
+Yes, if you book a tour online you will receive an automatic confirmation email.
 If you book at one of our offices, you will receive a print out.
 These will include all the relevant information regarding your tour.

 Should I print my confirmation?

-Yes, because this email contains all the details regarding your tour and where to meet your guide.
-(We don’t need it but highly recommend you have a copy at hand, so you can find your meeting point easily or have our contact details, in case of an emergency).
+It is recommended to have a copy at hand (so you can find your meeting point easily or have our contact details, in case of an emergency,) but not mandatory.

 How early should I arrive for my tour?